dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 "center of mass" and dilineating the distance of cluster members "inverts" the hyperplane and provides a field, upon which one can apply the familiar operators of gradiant and Laplacian.
-However, this space has topological features in it's various n-dimensional surfaces and volumes.
-Therefore, Gauss-Bonnet is not simply applicable, but should also augment existing means for balancing the arrangement of clusters and determining the optimal hyper-parameters for training the clustering algorithm.
+However, this space has topological features in its various n-dimensional surfaces and volumes.
+Therefore, Gauss-Bonnet is not simply applicable, but should also augment existing means for balancing the arrangement of clusters and determining the optimal hyperparameters for training the clustering algorithm.

 Ultimately, pure math remains mental masturbation until an application